 Your sensitivity to gluten can manifest itself through different skin conditions.

-As if abdominal pain, bloating, constipation and diarrhoea aren’t enough, various skin problems are another symptom of gluten intolerance, which is more aptly called gluten sensitivity.
+As if abdominal pain, bloating, constipation and diarrhoea aren’t enough, various skin problems are another symptom of this type of food intolerance, which is more aptly called gluten sensitivity.

 Gluten is a possible culprit